ChildsplayOSU/bogl-docs/tutorials/glossary.md

 ---
 # Add new glossary terms by editing _data/glossary_terms.yml
-sort: 14 # Order in the sidebar
+sort: 13 # Order in the sidebar
-# permalink: /tutorials/glossary
-# published: false
 ---

 # Glossary